I have the following one hour lectures or talks prepared.

 Probate Records – when were they created, types of documents they include, English Common Law and Spanish Community Property Law, and guardianship

-Publishing Your Family History – charts, books and creative ways to share your work
+Publishing Your Family History – what are the options for publishing your family history?
+We will explore options for publishing books, charts, and other creative ways to share your work.

 Researching Common Name (Same Name) Strategies – when you find common surnames and/or several people with the same name in the same location it can be difficult to sort everyone out.
 This talk gives you strategies to tackle this issue.